Today's Cosmic Insight

 Mythology

-The legend of Prahlad and Holika: Demon king Hiranyakashipu wanted everyone to worship him, but his son Prahlad was a devotee of Vishnu.
-The king's sister Holika, who had a boon to be immune to fire, sat with Prahlad in a pyre.
+The legend of Prahlad and Holika: Demon king Hiranyakashipu demanded worship, but his son Prahlad was devoted to Vishnu.
+Holika, who had a boon of fire immunity, sat with Prahlad in a pyre.
 By divine grace, Holika burned and Prahlad survived.
-Holi also celebrates the divine love of Radha and Krishna — Krishna playfully colored Radha's face, starting the tradition of throwing colors.
+Holi also celebrates the divine love of Radha and Krishna — Krishna playfully colored Radha's face, starting the tradition.

 Rituals

-• Holika Dahan: Bonfire on the eve of Holi, symbolizing burning of evil.
+• Holika Dahan: Bonfire on Holi eve, symbolizing burning of evil.

 • Rangwali Holi: Playing with dry colors (gulal) and water, singing, dancing.

-• Bhang & Thandai: Traditional drinks consumed in many regions.
+• Bhang & Thandai: Traditional festive drinks in many regions.

-• Lathmar Holi: Unique celebration in Barsana where women playfully hit men with sticks.
+• Lathmar Holi: Unique Barsana celebration with playful stick traditions.

 🎨 Gulal 🔥 Holika Dahan 🥛 Thandai